syamilmj/Options-Framework/readme.md

 Website: http://aquagraphite.com

 ### Changelog
+**v1.5**
+* The new WP 3.5+ "Media Uploader".
+Combined filed types media and upload(now they are the same, left for themes compatibility).
+* Native WP Color Picker.
+* Restrict slider drag and drop handle.
+Now the user can change the order, only if he click the title(header).
+* Added custom icon setting for "heading" field type.
+Now the icon can be set directly from options array.
+* Redesigned UI slider.
+I think it looks better now.
+* SMOF is now portable.
+You can re-define `ADMIN_PATH` and `ADMIN_DIR` in your theme's `function.php`.
+* Replaced deprecated functions and constants.
+* Removed old code.
+* Other minor changes.

 **v1.4.4**
 * Added filter hooks to settings when saving and loading
 * Transparently added pseudo-shortcodes to URLs to avoid storing the site URL in the database so that migrations are easier (no changes to your theme necessary)